Skip to content

 Remote video guarding (also called virtual guarding or live video monitoring) is where construction has an unusually strong fit.
 Because a site is empty after hours, anyone moving on camera at 2 AM is by definition suspicious — there's no crowd to filter, which is exactly the condition AI analytics and remote operators handle best.
 Cameras (often on solar-powered mobile trailers or light towers) feed a monitoring center where analytics flag movement in the perimeter zone; a live operator verifies the intruder and triggers an on-site talk-down — a loudspeaker announcement ("You on the yellow excavator, you are being recorded, police have been called") that sends most intruders running before anything is taken.
 Verified events get a priority police response because they're confirmed crimes in progress, not blind alarms.
 It scales to cover a large or remote site for far less than staffing it, and it captures evidence either way.

-Mobile patrolScheduled or random passes; gaps between visitsPer-visit or monthly; a fraction of a full-time guardOvernight and weekend checks, multiple or spread-out sites
+Mobile patrolScheduled or random passes; gaps between visits~$600–$2,500/property/moOvernight and weekend checks, multiple or spread-out sites

-Remote video guarding (talk-down)Continuous monitored coverage of the whole site via camerasOften a small fraction of a 24/7 guard's costEmpty after-hours sites, large/remote yards, deterrence + evidence
+Remote video guarding (talk-down)Continuous monitored coverage of the whole site via camerasCamera trailer + live monitoring commonly ~$1,500–$2,500/mo — a fraction of a 24/7 guardEmpty after-hours sites, large/remote yards, deterrence + evidence

 Most well-run sites layer them: remote video or a camera trailer for continuous coverage and evidence, mobile patrol for periodic physical presence and alarm response, and a stationed guard reserved for the highest-risk phase, the busiest access-control window, or a site where confrontation is likely.
-The right mix depends on the value on site, the crime rate in the area, and your budget.
-In dense, high-cost metros — a downtown high-rise in Los Angeles or an infill project in Chicago, for instance — access control and a physical presence tend to matter more; on a large suburban or exurban tract, remote video and patrol usually carry the load.
+In dense, high-cost metros — a downtown high-rise in Los Angeles or an infill project in Chicago — you'll lean harder on stationed access control; on a spread-out suburban or rural build you'll lean on cameras and patrol.

 Security by build phase